Zentheriun/ZENTHER-I/README.md

 ## 🚀 Project Overview

-**One-Zenther** is an interactive portfolio combining modern design, advanced animations, 3D integration with **Three.js**, and an immersive UI experience.
+**Zenther-Ir** is an interactive portfolio combining modern design, advanced animations, 3D integration with **Three.js**, and an immersive UI experience.
 This project serves as a showcase of your skills as a **Full Stack Developer**, focusing on creativity, visual presentation, and interactivity.

 ---